UPPMAX/programming_formalisms/docs/continuous_integration/README.md

 !!!- info "Learning objectives"

     - Understand what continuous integration is
+    - Understand why continuous integration is important
+    - I can find the continuous integration errors
-    - I can fix an error given by at least one Continuous Integration script
+    - I can fix an error given by a CI script

 ???- question "For teachers"